MelanieLLY/SkillGap/RULES_WRITEUP.md

 The GitHub Issues and Project board help in two ways.

 First, they give the AI a clear scope.
-When we tell the AI to work which issue, it knows exactly what to build and what not to touch.
+When we tell the AI to work specific issue, it knows exactly what to build and what not to touch.
 Our rules file says do not modify code outside your current task, and the issue number makes that boundary clear.
 Without issues, the AI might try to build everything at once and make a mess.